Year 10 & 11 Options

 English Language

-The CIE iGCSE Language qualification meets the needs of students of differing abilities and interests and encourages an exploration of a variety of texts and the development of students’ own writing.
-The syllabus encourages students to develop independent and critical thinking; engage with the richness of our language; and experiment in writing across a range of contexts and styles.
+explore a variety of texts and develop their own writing.
+The syllabus encourages students to develop independent and critical thinking, engage with the richness of our language, and experiment with writing across a range of contexts and styles.

-The specification is designed to encourage students to engage critically with and explore a variety of non-fiction texts.
+The course allows students to explore and engage critically with a variety of non-fiction texts.
 Underpinned by a skills-based approach, the emphasis is on building students’ confidence in developing and articulating a fresh, individual response to texts that is supported and justified.
-Speaking and listening skills, as well as writing skills, are assessed as the course progresses.
+In addition to writing, speaking and listening skills are also assessed.
 Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways English can be used.

 Assessment of work